9 Effective And Natural Constipation Solutions

 If you’ve been doing any reading at all on what you should be doing to eat healthier and optimize your health, chances are you know eating more fresh fruits and vegetables is a must in your program plan.

 Fruits and vegetables are loaded with vitamins and minerals that are necessary for great health and are relatively low in calories.
-As well as great for keeping your energy intake and body weight in check.
+It is also great for keeping your energy intake and body weight in check.

 On top of that, they’re also very high in dietary fiber, which is necessary to assist with the formation of bowel movements.